-- 2. Prerequisites: 1) PhD-level coursework on microeconomics, 2) PhD-level coursework on econometrics and 3) Environmental and Energy Economics I & II (PPHA443201 & PPHA44330).
-If you have not taken these courses, please obtain consent of the instructor to enroll. - 3.
-Readings: Course readings are listed below.
-There is no textbook. - 4.
-Audits: I welcome students who choose to audit the course.
-However, my class is a no-free-rider zone, so auditing students will be required to participate in class presentations and discussions as if they were taking the course for credit.
-Specifically, auditing students are required to read assigned papers ( and in the reading list) and participate in class discussions.
-Auditors may also be asked to present a paper in class.
-Auditors are exempt from turning in referee reports, problem sets, research summaries, and from taking the exam.
+2. Prerequisites: 1) PhD-level coursework on microeconomics, 2) PhD-level coursework on econometrics and 3) Environmental and Energy Economics I & II (PPHA443201 & PPHA44330).
+If you have not taken these courses, please obtain consent of the instructor to enroll.

+3. Readings: Course readings are listed below.
+There is no textbook.

+4. Audits: I do not allow auditing this course in general.
+Please consider officially registering this course if interested.